BeRo1985/sasm/README.md

   - MZEXE
   - PE32
   - PE32+/PE64
-  - ELF32 (Work in progress, existent, but still bit buggy)
+  - ELF32
-  - ELFX32 (Work in progress, existent, but still bit buggy)
+  - ELFX32 (untested)
-  - ELF64 (Work in progress, existent, but still bit buggy)
+  - ELF64 (works, but some small non-critical issues are still there)
   - COFF32
   - COFF64
   - OMF16 (Work in progress, non-existent/only-stub)
   - OMF32 (Work in progress, non-existent/only-stub)
   - TRI32 (TRI = Tiny Runtime Image, a simple object in-memory file format, designed for usage in just-in-time compilers and so on)